A new goodness of fit test for normal distribution based on Stein's characterization: Empirical evidence and data analysis

 \subsection{Data Analysis}

-To discuss the application of our test procedure we consider two real data sets.
-First we consider the body temperature of 65 men measured in Fahrenheit scale which is reported in Villaseñor-Alva and González-Estrada (2015) and the details about the data can be found at http://www.amstat.org/publications/jse/v4n2/datasets.shoemaker.html.\\ The calculated value of the test statistic $-2\log R(\Delta)$ for the standardized data is 0.0766, which suggest that the underlying data follows normal distribution.
-This is evident from the histogram (Figure 1) of the data and the result is parallel with the results obtained by many others.
+We illustrate the implementation of our test procedure using two real data sets.
+First we consider `Oxboys' data from the R package `nlme'.
+This is a data on the height of a selection of 234 boys from Oxford, England versus a standardized age.
+We consider height in cm to test the normality.
+The graphical visualization of the distribution is shown using histogram and is given in Figure 1.
+The calculated value of the test statistic $\widehat\Delta$ is -0.0126, which suggest that the underlying data follows normal distribution and the result is same with the results obtained by many others.
+We also find the p-values for different tests and is reported in Table 10.
+From Table 10, we observe that the p-value corresponds to $\widehat{\Delta}$, MAD and $\chi^2$ tests are higher compared to the other tests.

-Next we consider the height of 99 five-year-old British boys in cm downloaded from http://www.mas.ncl.ac.uk/~njnsm/medfac/docs/intro.pdf.
-The value of JEL based test is 0.0247 and it suggest that the data follows normal distribution.
+Next, we consider a data set named `Frets' presented in the R package `boot'.
+The data contains the measurements of the head length and breadth in millimeters of pairs of adult brothers in 25 randomly sampled families.
+The head length of the eldest son is considered for the test for normality.
+The distribution of the data is visualized using histogram (Figure 2), suggest the normality.
+The calculated value of the test statistic $\widehat\Delta$ is 0.0199, which confirms that the underlying data follows normal distribution.
+The p-values for all the tests are given in Table 11.
+From Table 11, we observe that the $\widehat{\Delta}$, MAD and JB tests have higher p-values compare to other tests.

+The R program for calculating the test statistic, the critical value and the corresponding p-value is given in Appendix A.

-\section{Concluding remarks}
+\section{Concluding Remarks}

-Stein's identity for normal random variable and its applications in different areas have been explored by many researchers.
-Based on Stein's characterization, we developed a goodness of fit test for normal distribution.
-We also developed a jackknife empirical likelihood ratio test for testing normal distribution.
-Using Monte Carlo simulation study, we have shown that the jackknife empirical likelihood ratio test has well controlled type I error rate and good power for various alternatives.
-The Simulation study also show that the proposed test is comparable with some well-known classical tests available in the literature.
+Stein's identity for normal random variables and its applications in different areas have been explored by many researchers.
+Based on fixed point characterization derived from Stein's identity, we developed a goodness of fit test for normal distribution.
+The test statistic has an asymptotic normal distribution.
+Through a Monte Carlo simulation study, we have shown that the proposed test has good power for various alternatives.
+The simulation study also shows that the test is compared with some well-known classical tests available in the literature.
 Finally, we illustrated our test procedure using two real data sets.